 College keeps getting more expensive year after year.
 Why?

-The average annual increase of tuition and fees for a public four-year university was 3.4% between 2005 and 2016—that’s slightly less than the previous decade but still higher than inflation.
+According to College Board Trends, the average annual increase of tuition and fees for a public four-year university was 3.4% between 2005 and 2016—that’s slightly less than the previous decade but still higher than inflation.
 The average median family income, on the other hand, declined 0.2% each year between 2005 and 2014.

 That means families are feeling the squeeze of education costs more than ever.
 Below are a few reasons behind the constant increase in the cost of education in recent years.